How Long Does AI Debugging Take vs. Manual Debugging?

 |---|---|

 Generic AI is faster than manual but still requires you to paste the error, get a generic answer, adapt it to your code, and test it.
-Codebase-aware AI reads your code and returns a paste-ready fix.
+Codebase-aware AI reads your code and returns a fix matched to your actual files.

-Multi-file / framework-specific errors (Next.js hydration error, Django IntegrityError, FastAPI 422, circular imports)
+Next.js hydration errors, Django IntegrityError, FastAPI 422, circular imports.

 | Method | Avg time |